zallo-labs/zallo/contracts/test/tests.md

 ## executeTransaction
 - should revert when not called by the bootloader[1]
 - should successfully execute a transaction with a single approver
-- shoudl successfully execute a transaction with mutliple approvers
+- should successfully execute a transaction with a multiple approvers
 - should set the transaction as executed
 - should emit the response to the tx
 - should pass through the revert message if the called contract reverts with a message